learn-co-curriculum/phase-0-css-fundamentals-lab/README.md

 <link rel="stylesheet" href="relative path to CSS file">
 ```

-Links to stylesheets should go at the end of the `<head>` section!
+Links to style sheets should go at the end of the `<head>` section!
 Make sure
-you provide a _relative_ path to the stylesheet.
+you provide a _relative_ path to the style sheet.

 Now, what is a relative path?
 You could write `href="style.css"` and the
 content of `style.css` would change your `index.html` file.
 But we want to
 teach you to require external resources (like CSS or JavaScript) by using
 _relative paths_.
 Relative paths make it _crystal clear_ which file is being
 used.
 Relative paths start with `./` which means "from the directory I am
 currently in."
-So, when we use `link` to associate with a stylesheet and we
+So, when we use `link` to associate with a style sheet and we
 write `href="./style.css"` we're saying: "From the directory in which I, the
 `index.html` file live, look for a file called `style.css` and use it.
 This
 pattern will help you and other developers remove any possible confusion.